Sheewi/WADEv3/README.md

 **Production-Ready Advanced AI Agent Framework**

-WADE is a sophisticated multi-agent AI framework designed for security professionals, penetration testers, and researchers.
+WADE is a sophisticated multi-agent AI framework designed for security professionals, and researchers.
 Built with enterprise-grade security, monitoring, and scalability features.

 ## 🚨 DISCLAIMER
-WADE is designed for security professionals, penetration testers, and researchers.
+WADE is designed for security professionals, and researchers.
 Use responsibly and only on systems you own or have explicit permission to test.
 The developers are not responsible for misuse.

 ## ✨ Key Features